bmrobin/PhishWeather/README.md

-## Retrieve weather info from wunderground.com for a given zip code
+## Retrieve weather info for a Phish show
+Enter a date of a past Phish show and see the weather information from that date

 #### Requirements
 * java 1.8